RanKKI/rankki.github.io/content/posts/mongodb-replica-set-and-sharding.md

 sh.addShard( "rs2/ip:27017,ip:27018,ip:27019" )
 ```

-And then using `enableSharding` to set which database for sharding,
-then determined which key of the collection as *Shard Key*
+And then use `enableSharding` to determine which database to shard, then specify which key of the collection to use as the *shard key*.

 ```bash
 sh.enableSharding("test")
 sh.shardCollection("database.collection", { uid : "hashed" } )
 ```

-Now connect to the config server just like connecting to a single MongoDB instance,
-Each document will insert to different replica set based the hashed shared key `uid`
+Now connect to the config server as if you were connecting to a single MongoDB instance, Each document will be inserted into a different replica set based on the hashed shared key `uid`.

 ---